Tyre, Lebanon: History

 The ancient city of Tyre is located along the coast of Phoenicia in modern Lebanon.
 The site has been occupied since the Bronze Age.
 The city became a prominent Phoenician city-state between the 9th and 6th centuries BC, settling prestigious colonies around the Mediterranean Sea, such as Carthage and Leptis Magna.
-It went under Persian rule in 572 BC, before being conquered by Alexander the Great in 332 BC.
+It came under Babylonian rule in 572 BC, before being conquered by siege by Alexander the Great in 332 BC.
+Eight thousand Tyrians died in the massacre that followed, against only 400 Macedonian deaths; 30,000 surviving Tyrians were sold into slavery.

 Monumental archaeological remains dated from the subsequent Hellenistic, Roman, Byzantine, and Medieval periods led to its inscription on its archaeological remains on the UNESCO World's Heritage list in 1984.

-The Roman historian Justin wrote that the original founders arrived from the nearby city of Sidon in the quest to establish a new harbour.
-The famous Greek historian Herodotus (c.
-484–425 BC), born in the city of Halicarnassus, visited Tyre around 450 BC at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded 2300 years earlier (around 2750 BC), as a walled place upon the mainland, now known as Paleotyre (Old Tyre).
+The Roman historian Justin wrote that the city’s founders arrived from the nearby city of Sidon in the quest to establish a new harbour.
+The Greek historian Herodotus (c.
+484–425 BC) visited Tyre around 450 BC at the end of the Greco-Persian Wars (499–449 BC), and wrote in his Histories that according to the priests there, the city was founded 2300 years earlier (around 2750 BC), as a walled place upon the mainland, now known as Paleotyre (Old Tyre).